 The Connector resides between the national backend Systems and the national Gateway.
 It is a web application that communicates with the Gateway, carries out the message routing to the (potentially multiple) backend systems and creates the secure ASiC-S containers for the messages.
 The optional Connector Client Library can be integrated in the national backend system.
 It carries out the adaptations to map the national XML content.
 Mapping is a transformation process at the level of a Member State where data elements from e-CODEX are aligned to data elements from the Member State.
-The Connector-Standalone-Client targets user that do not want to connect their national infrastructure with e-CODEX or that do not have the respective backend services.
+The (standalone) Connector-Client targets users that do not want to connect their national infrastructure with e-CODEX or that do not have the respective backend services.
 The Connector is developed and maintained by the Me-CODEX II Consortium.
-The connection of the Connector to the national Backend System must be provided for by the MS.
+The connection of the Connector to the national Backend System must be provided by the MS.

 The Member States remain responsible for the authentication of their respective users that use the system.
 The so-called “Circle of Trust” is a multilateral agreement between the participating countries which is understood as the “mutual recognition between MS of an electronic document within the existing legal framework.”
 The so-called “Trust-Ok-Token” is generated as a separate document by the Connector of the sending MS and sent together with the document.
 It confirms that the document was created in adherence with the rules of the sender MS and it confirms its integrity.